 However, you can boost your blog’s visibility and clicks to posts by leveraging Facebook groups.

-There are groups for bloggers, who support other bloggers through various promotion activities.
+There are groups for bloggers who support other bloggers through various promotional activities.

 There are others that are for specific niches.
 Some of the niche topic ones permit you to share your blog post, as long as it’s not you promoting something for sale, etc.

-Many of the blogger groups are run by veteran bloggers like myself.
+Many of the blogger groups are run by veteran bloggers like me.
 We share tips and solutions that can help you get ahead with your blog.

 When participating in Facebook groups, follow Facebook group rules to not get kicked out!